hericles-koelher/dart_rest_api/README.md

 #### **[POST]** _/auth/logout_

 **Description**: Performs an user logout on system and revoke their renew token.
-On success returns an answer with status code 200 and and a string with a success message.
+On success, returns an answer with status code 200 and a string with a success message.
 In case this process fail, then returns an answer with status 4XX and a string with a better description of the problem (probably unauthorized user exception).

 Examples: